Showboy

-Showboy is a 2002 mockumentary film that was produced by star Jason Buchtel, directed by stars Christian Taylor and Lindy Heymann, written by and starring the three.
+Showboy is a 2002 mockumentary film that was produced by Jason Buchtel, directed by Christian Taylor and Lindy Heymann, and written by and starring the three.
 It has cameos by Whoopi Goldberg, Siegfried & Roy, Alan Ball and the cast of the television series Six Feet Under.

 Plot

 The film, a mockumentary that viewers are meant to believe is real, features around real-life screenwriter Taylor.
 Taylor is solicited by director Heymann to be the subject in a British television documentary series about British writers working in Hollywood.
 On the first day of filming this documentary, Taylor is fired from his real-life job as a screenwriter on the dramatic television series Six Feet Under.
 He is unaware that the documentary crew knows this has occurred.

 He then relocates to Las Vegas to pursue a dream of becoming a professional showboy (a chorus line dancer).
 He lies to the documentary crew, purporting to be doing research for a film project.
 It slowly becomes evident that he is desperate to find a new career, and at the same time he slowly begins to come out of the closet and pursue romance.